brentscott93/quickform/README.md

 <!-- badges: end -->

-I created this package because I wanted several features not implemented in Google Forms.
+I created this package because I wanted several features not implemented in Google Forms, but ended up not needing it so I stopped development.
+It is what it is.
 This is a spin off of the [shinyforms](https://github.com/daattali/shinyforms) package.
 I wanted survey participants to be able to come back to the survey and edit/change/update their responses and I wanted to be able to have the